byuccl/dac_sdc_2022/_labs/lab_2.md

 - You must properly separate out the responses.

-- Once your progam has determined that all data has been received, *you* must close the the socket.
+- Once your program has determined that all data has been received, *you* must close the socket.

 - Your program must handle *any size* input.